dimvar/writing/cpp-notes.md

 class.
 You can think of it as macro expansion.
 As a corollary, generics aren't erased at runtime; a `Foo<Bar>` is still a `Foo<Bar>`, not a raw Foo.

+Annoyance: when a method in a header file uses templates, the whole method needs to be in the header, not just the signature.
+We need the full definition of the method during compile time to macro expand the templates.
+But the cc file is not part of the translation unit of other files that include this header.
+Ugh.

 When you see `template<>` followed by a method definition X, it means that X is the fully instantiated version of a generic method X declared earlier.
 The compiler knows to use that specialization when X is called with the